fdazen/fda-documentation/rate_add_ons.md

-To **ERASE** an Add-On, select it by checking the box on the left hand side of the relevant item and click on the blue button _Delete Selected Add-Ons_:
+ - To **Delete** an Add-On, select it by checking the box on its left side and click on the blue button _Delete Selected Add-Ons_:

 ![58e.png]({{site.baseurl}}/images/58e.png)